OpenTTD/OpenTTD/docs/Readme_Windows_MSVC6.0.txt

 From r1319 you can compile branch/map in Debug mode (by Bociusz)

+For compiling branch/cargo-packets you have to add cargo.c and .h to this tree's openttd.dsp

-If it's not working, and you checked that you using the newest SVN (!) report to Bociusz on IRC (irc://irc.freenode.net/#openttd)
+If it's not working, and you checked that you using the newest SVN (!) report to Bociusz on IRC (irc://irc.freenode.net/openttd)

 Go ahead and make that patch!
 Happy Hacking! :)